Darken Rahl and Nicci Well Nicci-ish... now she's blond again in her new body, among others.

 Most notably, there's considerably less nudity (though still some for Fanservice), the potentially offensive Mud People are nowhere to be seen, and while rape was a common tool of pretty much every villain in the books, it's only been alluded to a few times.

 In a Season One episode, Darken Rahl claimed that his father raped Richard's and Jennsen's mother.
 However, this was a part of an attempt to deceive Jennsen, so it is unknown if this is true.
 General Trimack later offers a slightly different story, that Panis had seduced their mother in disguise.
-This could possibly still be considered rape, since she consented to sleeping with a young shepherd, not an old man in the form of one.
+This is still rape by fraud, if not by force, since she consented to sleeping with a young shepherd, not an old man in the form of one.

 Bullet Time: The series loves this one.
 It shows up about 30 seconds into the pilot, and is present in nearly every fight scene, of which there are a lot.